Skip to content

 The simplest of the rest is a 3PL, or Third-Party Logistics providers, which offer integrated logistics services across multiple operational categories e.g. haulage and distribution, warehousing and inventory management.
 3PL providers usually operate their own asset base but also have an extensive network of partners that offer a wider range of related services such as co-packing and customs clearance documentation management.

 3PLs are generally more focused on logistics services like order fulfilment, distribution, and warehousing as well as tend to offer more comprehensive service contracts which may include provisions for outsourcing some of the supply chain and logistics management functions.
 These types of contracts allow their clients not only to take advantage of the scale and expertise of a 3PL but also reduce internal management headcount as well as “outsource” some of the supply chain management risks and efficiency improvement programmes.
 The upside of having lower logistics administration costs is often undermined by the loss of in-house logistics operational knowledge.
-Overreliance on such an LSP often results in weakened negotiating positions and subsequent growth of external operational spend for their clients.
+Overreliance on such an LSP often results in weakened negotiating positions and subsequent growth of external operational spending for their clients.

 In order to deliver the above comprehensive contracts many 3PLs sub-contract parts of their service offerings to 2PLs or other 3PLs, which may have available capacity.
-Such “layered” operations have ultimately led to creation of an “asset-light” 4PL, or Fourth-Party Logistics, service provider category.
+Such “layered” operations have ultimately led to the creation of an “asset-light” 4PL, or Fourth-Party Logistics, service provider category.

-In 1996 Accenture registered “4PL” as a trademark which was defined as: “A supply chain integrator that assembles and manages the resources, capabilities, and technology of its own organisation with those of complementary service providers to deliver a comprehensive supply chain solution.”
+In 1996 Accenture registered “4PL” as a trademark which was defined as: “A supply chain integrator that assembles and manages the resources, capabilities, and technology of its organisation with those of complementary service providers to deliver a comprehensive supply chain solution.”
 Since then the registration has expired, but the concept still means that a 4PL acts as the sole interface between a client and the range of its LSPs.
 So in contrast with 3PL the pure 4PLs could be completely asset-less and provide services of managing the entire clients’ logistics operations, leaving them with only strategic planning and executive control responsibilities.

 This is a very appealing model, especially to manufacturer-type clients which can focus on what they do best, whilst outsourcing operations that aren’t related to its core business competency.
 Additionally, with complete oversight of the supply chain, 4PLs are often incentivised to uncover efficiencies and operational cost reduction opportunities.
 However, with very little involvement in the day-to-day logistics operations, such clients will need to work closely with their 4PL to ensure that it’s meeting procurement imperatives and order fulfilment timelines.
 Subsequently, this may lead to excessive relationship management and administration efforts as well as overdependence on a single LSP.
 Additionally, many manufacturers guard their sourcing and logistics operations closely from competitors and even non-disclosure or non-compete agreements may leave too much risk in the operations.

-By our definition - 5PL is a pure Technology based and completely asset-less Service Provider which offers clients an operational management software solution centred around the following key principles:
+By our definition - 5PL is a pure Technology and completely asset-less Service Provider which offers clients an operational management software solution centred around the following key principles:

 • integrated across end-to-end supply chain networks and their functional requirements